APHB4002 Research Design and Analysis Part 1

 - Contact hours

-- seminars: 1 hour per week; workshops/tutorials: 2–4 hours per week each
+- seminars: 1 hour per week; workshops/Practical Classes: 2–4 hours per week each

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.